-C. Performance verification - threefold

-- If the autoclave has paper tape to record performance, this should be checked prior to opening the door to be sure all temperature, pressure, and/or time parameters were met. - Autoclave indicator tape should be clearly visible on each item placed in the autoclave (one per rack of tubes, one per beaker, one on a bag of used plates, etc.).
-Some biological waste bags have integrated heat sensitive indicators, e.g., FisherbrandTM Orange Autoclave Bags With Sterilization Indicator (Product # 01-814). - 3.
-The person in charge of the autoclave operation or a designated safety officer should conduct a monthly performance verification using the biological thermophilic spore former B. stearothermophilus (ATCC 7953).
-There are several different verification methods that employ this organism.
+- C. Performance verification threefold - If the autoclave has paper tape to record performance, this should be checked prior to opening the door to be sure all temperature, pressure, and/or time parameters were met. - Autoclave indicator tape should be clearly visible on each item placed in the autoclave (one per rack of tubes, one per beaker, one on a bag of used plates, etc.).
+Some biological waste bags have integrated heat sensitive indicators, e.g., Fisherbrand[TM] Orange Autoclave Bags With Sterilization Indicator (Product # 01-814). - 3.
+The person in charge of the autoclave operation or a designated safety officer should conduct performance verification using the biological thermophilic spore former B. stearothermophilus, as described above.
+If you chose not to use the EHS service, there are several different verification methods that employ this organism.
 One is the Sterikon Plus Bioindicator ampule system, a rapid and easy-to-use method for verifying steam sterilization.
 Indicators consist of an ampule containing nutrient broth, sugar, a pH indicator, and 2 mL of B. stearothermophilus spores.
 Simply place ampules in the autoclave along with the batch to be sterilized, and incubate afterwards.
 A color change of the ampule contents clearly indicates whether sterilization was successful.
-This testing should be documented monthly and readily available for inspection.
+This testing should be documented as required and readily available for inspection.